 Scott says "I used to be blind to what I consumed.
-I never gave it a second thought, and just thought that some animals were here because they were a food source.
+I never gave it a second thought, and mistakenly thought that some animals were here because they were a food source.
 I didn't really consider what was actually happening as a back end process; the cruelty, death, destruction.
-I was an 'animal lover' who loved the gym, ate meat and consumed copious amounts of dairy.
-As Karris transitioned from vegetarian to vegan, I started realising that I could still drink milks, eat cheeses, spaghetti bolognese, mince, sausages, cheeseburgers, ice cream, fajitas, different cuisines etc - but was just eating products where there was no background of harm and cruelty, under a vegan diet.
-Faced with the reality that you can spend a little extra time choosing what you eat, and avoid an entire global industry of torture, harm and ecological destruction, I knew that I could never justify eating food which came from an animal again.
-I realised that we can live our lives completely in tandem with animals, and that all animals live here with us, not for us.
-I went vegetarian for about 48 hours, and then vegan since then.
-I have never looked back, and know I never will.
+As Karris transitioned from vegetarian to vegan, I became more aware of the torture of the egg and dairy industry and more exposed to the huge market of alternative choices.
+When faced with the reality that I can spend a little extra time choosing what I eat, and avoid an entire global industry of torture, harm and ecological destruction, I knew that I could never justify eating food which came from an animal again".

-Scott has a background in Business Banking, Sales and also Ecommerce & Marketing.
-His days are long and full, and his spare time is mainly spent chaperoning children to jiu jitsu, dancing, gymnastics, mini kickers and more....but when the time to relax does arrive, he loves watching the mighty Glasgow Celtic play football, Premier League Darts, and his all time favourite, the UFC.
+Scott's days are long and full, and his spare time is mainly spent chaperoning children to Muay Thai, dancing, gymnastics, mini kickers and more....but when the time to relax does arrive, he loves watching the mighty Glasgow Celtic play football, and his all time favourite, the UFC.
 He also loves a craft beer.

 — Head Buyer and Brand Development Manager